DUEM/can-telemetry/README.md

 # CAN Telemetry
+Acquisition of telemetry data from a remote CAN network.

 ## [Transmit](transmit/)
 * Sniffs CAN messages and sends over UART
 * Adds GPS and system status data as a CAN message